shiruken/hackintosh/README.md

 ### Map USB Ports

 Apple's USB driver implementation restricts macOS to only 15 HS/SS ports.
 During the installation process, we utilized RehabMan's [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) kext and USB port limit kext patches to `com.apple.iokit.IOUSBHostFamily` and `com.apple.driver.usb.AppleUSBXHCI` to circumvent this restriction.
-While useful during installation, it is generally recommended that these workarounds be removed in favor of a custom SSDT or injector kext for the final system configuration to avoid buffer overruns and sleep/wake issues.
+While useful during installation, it is generally recommended that these workarounds be removed in favor of a custom SSDT or port injector kext for the final system configuration to avoid buffer overruns and sleep/wake issues.
 In order to map out the custom port injection for system, we will be using corpnewt's [USBMap](https://github.com/corpnewt/USBMap) Python script and following along with the process described in [Carl Mercier's YouTube video](https://www.youtube.com/watch?v=j3V7szXZZTc).

 _If you have the Gigabyte Z390 AORUS PRO WIFI motherboard and want the same USB port mapping I utilize, you can download my [`USBMap.kext`](EFI/CLOVER/kexts/Other/USBMap.kext), [`SSDT-USBX.aml`](EFI/CLOVER/ACPI/patched/SSDT-USBX.aml), and [`SSDT-USBX.dsl`](EFI/CLOVER/ACPI/patched/SSDT-USBX.dsl) and skip to Step 5._